npgsql/doc/conceptual/Npgsql/security.md

 Prefer      | Maybe                    | Maybe                        | I don't care about encryption, but I wish to pay the overhead of encryption if the server supports it.
 Require     | Yes                      | Yes                          | I want my data encrypted, and I accept the overhead.
 I want to be sure that I connect to a server I trust, and that it's the one I specify.

-The default mode prior 6.0 is `Disable`.
+The default mode prior to 6.0 was `Disable`.

 To disable certificate validation when using `Require`, set `Trust Server Certificate` to true; this allows connecting to servers with e.g. self-signed certificates, while still requiring encryption.

+---

 ### Advanced server certificate validation